sil0613r/RLFunc/README.md

 ## To do:
 - Add legend to plot
 - Auto size plot
-- Custom x axis and y axis
+- Custom x axis and y axis size
 - Fix **all** the bugs